 American art shows us the reality and effects of racism and slavery, and often points the way to social justice.

-A Greek myth and the American anti-Slavery novel, Uncle Tom's Cabin combine to upend our own contemporary myths
+A Greek myth and the American anti-Slavery novel Uncle Tom's Cabin are combined to upend our own contemporary myths.

 One of two panels to survive the Texas Centennial, pointing to a future free of racism.

 An unflinching memorial to civil rights martyrs by the contemporary artist Thorton Dial.

 Aaron Douglas's paintings at the 1936 Texas Centennial Exposition focused on how the rich African past inspired a bright future for African Americans, even in the midst of Jim Crow and the Great Depression.

 John Brown has polarized political opinion from the Civil War to the Civil Rights Movement.

 African Americans' ongoing fight against racism in the U.S. undermined the sense of victory in both world wars.